cabrinha/cabrinha.github.io/_posts/2019-05-16-Puppeteering.md

 These certs are tied to the fully qualified domain name of the node.
 If you've got puppet up and running, spawn a new node, run puppet on it once, then do something like change the hostname of that node, the next puppet run will fail because the certs on the node were generated using the previous hostname of that node.
 This opens up an interesting challenge: Name collisions.
 If you have two nodes with the same exact hostname, which ever one registers to the CA server first will be the only one serviced because the second node will be presenting a certificate signing request thats already been signed and is in use by the other agent.

 Because the environment relied heavily on auto-scaling groups and all nodes should be treated as ephemeral, hostnames needed to be unique.
 So, a neat little trick was to insert the instance ID into the hostname during bootstrap.
 That way, no two nodes would ever have the same hostname.
-With that worked out, nodes could come and go without worry of one trying to assert another's hostname.
+With that worked out, nodes could come and go without worry of one trying to assert another host's name.

 That solves the agent nodes but what about the CA server itself?
 We still needed a way to safeguard against that instance being blown away at any time without losing all those precious SSL certs.
 There are a few different options here with S3 and all, but I decided to just use an EFS volume, mounted at bootstrap time to keep all the certs safe and sound.
 Any time the CA server is terminated, the auto-scaling group spawns another and the EFS volume holding all the certs gets mounted to Puppet's SSL directory at `/etc/puppetlabs/puppet/ssl`.
-When the `puppetserver` service is started on the new CA node, it checks for the existance of the root cert in that directory, sees it there and skips generating a new one.
+When the `puppetserver` service is started on the new CA node, it checks for the existence of the root cert in that directory, sees it there and skips generating a new one.

 Now puppet agent nodes and the CA server instance itself can just come and go without the need for manual intervention.